ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/camera-traps/array-protocol/array-mapping.md

 ## Conceptual modelling

-The Array protocol includes the procedures and guidelines for deployment, recovery and redeployment of camera traps in an array within the project area, including locating camera trap points in an evenly spaced grid or at regular intervals along a transect, and then micrositing the exact camera trap point locations within the grid or transect to optimise fauna detections, and recording all associated data (e.g. camera trap make, model and settings, camera trap placement and orientation, focal point, target species if applicable, deployment period) in a standardised manner directly into the App.
+The Array protocol includes the procedures and guidelines for deployment, recovery and redeployment of camera traps in an array within the project area, including locating camera trap points in an evenly spaced grid or at regular intervals along a transect, and then micrositing the exact camera trap point locations within the grid or transect to optimize fauna detections, and recording all associated data (e.g. camera trap make, model and settings, camera trap placement and orientation, focal point, target species if applicable, deployment period) in a standardized manner directly into the App.

 ### Diagram